Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Methods

 \subsection{Details of the DNS}

 The DNS for the two antiparallel vortex tubes were carried out using the energy conserving finite-difference code described in Appendix C of~\cite{McKeown:2018}.
 In essence, this is a centered, energy-conserving, second-order finite difference code which has a fractional time-stepping mechanism.
 The nonlinear terms are treated explicitly using a third-order Runge-Kutta scheme, while the viscous term is treated implicitly using a second-order Crank-Nicholson method.
-The simulations shown here were obtained in a cubic periodic domain of side length $\mathcal{L}$, with up to $540^3$ grid points for the circulation Reynolds number $Re_\Gamma=\Gamma/\nu=6000$, where $\Gamma$ is the circulation of the vortices and $\nu$ the kinematic viscosity of the fluid.
+The simulations shown here were obtained in a cubic periodic domain of side length $\mathcal{L}$, with up to $540^3$ grid points for the circulation Reynolds number $Re_\Gamma=\Gamma/\nu=4500$, where $\Gamma$ is the circulation of the vortices and $\nu$ the kinematic viscosity of the fluid.
 The other parameter that defines the system is the ratio $a/b$, where $a$ is the radius of the vortex cores, and $b$ is the initial distance between the vortices.
 For this configuration, $a/b=0.4$, and $a/\mathcal{L}=0.06$.

-We simulated statistically stationary turbulence with two types of forcing: a random isotropic forcing \citep{Eswaran:1988}, with the forcing parameters chosen following \cite{Chouippe:2015}, and we also used a forcing inspired by \cite{Goto:2017} of the form:
+Aside from the unforced anti-parallel tubes, which are left to freely evolve from initial conditions, we also simulate statistically stationary turbulence with two types of forcing: a random isotropic forcing \citep{Eswaran:1988}, with the forcing parameters chosen following \cite{Chouippe:2015}, and we also used a forcing inspired by \cite{Goto:2017} of the form: